gianarb/dotfiles/README.md

 # ~ conf
+This repository contains my workstation configurations.
-I use this configuration in Linux and Mac OS.
+I use it on Ubuntu and MacOS.

+## Chapters
+* neovim
+* IRSSI
+* git
+* tmux
+* bash
+* mongodb

 ## Boot
 ```sh